hakandundar34coding/system-monitoring-center/README.md

     - Brazilian Portuguese, Czech, English, Polish (initial), Turkish
     - More languages will be added if translations are provided by contributors
 - Optimized for low CPU usage and fast start
-- Shows notification if update is available on PyPI
+- Shows notification if update is available on PyPI (disabled by default)
 - Supports ARM architecture
 - Adapts to system theme
 - Free and open sourced